Why Do I Sweat So Much When Running? (And What To Do About It)

 For example:

-900 ml to 1.2 litres per hour
+👉 900 ml to 1.2 litres per hour

-During long races or hot conditions.
+During long runs or races.

-Proper hydration planning becomes particularly important for:
+This becomes especially important for:

-marathons
+- marathons

-👉 Hydration Strategy for Sweaty Runners
+👉 Hydration Strategy for Sweaty Runners (Stop Guessing your Electrolytes)

 When Heavy Sweating Might Be a Problem